 Andrew Sapp is in his third year as the head men's golf coach at the University of North Carolina.
-Sapp, the former men's golf coach at the University of Michigan and a native of Raleigh, N.C., is the eighth head coach in Carolina history.
+Sapp, a former Tar Heel golfer and native of Raleigh, NC spent nine years as the head men's golf coach at the University of Michigan.
+He is the eighth head coach in Carolina history.

-"I am thrilled to be the men's golf coach at North Carolina," said Sapp.
+"It is a thrill to be the men's golf coach at my alma mater, North Carolina," said Sapp.
 "I enjoy working with our young men in our quest to win ACC and NCAA Championships.

 "The Tar Heel golf family is very passionate and being a member of that family is exciting.
-I'm so excited to put on the Carolina Blue.
 We have great support, incredible facilities, one of the best academic institutions in a fantastic college town, and we are going to make this program a national contender."

 Since taking over the helm at Carolina, Sapp's teams have captured three team championships and four individuals have won individual titles.
-The Tar Heels won two tournaments last year and they captured one win in the fall of 2013.
-Two Tar Heels won two individual titles last year while two additional individual championships were added in the fall of 2013.
+The Tar Heels won two tournaments in 2012-13 and they captured one win in the fall of 2013.
+Two Tar Heels won two individual titles in 2012-13 while two additional individual championships were added in the fall of 2013.

 In the fall of 2013, the Tar Heels won the Bridgestone Golf Collegiate and carded three additional top-five finishes.
 Two Tar Heels won individual championships as Bailey Patrick tied for first at the Carpet Capital Collegiate and Henry Do tied for first at the Bridgestone Golf Collegiate.